How much do you charge?

 How long will the photography take?

 As a rule you should start with 15 minutes for everyone to talk to the bride and groom immediately after the ceremony.
 Then allow about 5 minutes per formal family group and allow about 15 minutes for the group shot of the wedding couple with all guests.
 After that we like to spend about 30 minutes with the wedding couple on their own.
 This will vary depending upon the photographs you would like and the locations available.
+You might like to add about 15 minutes at the end for some funs shots with the bride, groom, bridesmaids and groomsmen.

 When can we see the Pictures?